huggingface/evaluate/measurements/word_length/README.md

 ## Measurement Description

-The `word_length` measurement returns the word count of the input string, based on tokenization using [NLTK word_tokenize](https://www.nltk.org/api/nltk.tokenize.html).
+The `word_length` measurement returns the average word count of the input strings, based on tokenization using [NLTK word_tokenize](https://www.nltk.org/api/nltk.tokenize.html).

 ## How to Use